JuanBindez/BGPurge/README.md

 ### Release Notes:

- - Initial version only with the feature of selecting an image and removing the background automatically and saved in .png, being possible to use the image in image editors,
+ - Initial version only with the feature of selecting an image and removing the background automatically and saved in .png.

  - simple and easy to use practical software